SPEAK VISUALLY Receive practical tips on how to

 Other classic ways to lose productivity include not listening, letting technology or social media interrupt, and procrastinating.
 These are habits that are all too easily repeated.

 For any block of time set aside for work, try these tips: set goals, don’t multitask, take breaks, and separate strategic and mindless tasks.
+Or, you could try using time-tracking software to stay focused.

 The best productivity tip I ever got was to close all browser tabs other than one or two.
 At the time I got the tip, I had two browser windows open with at least two dozen tabs on each.